AbdulYadi/matrix/README.md

 # matrix
 Matrix Object and Operation

-MACRO and list of functions are declared in matrix.h.
+The list of MACRO and functions are declared in matrix.h.
-Please read main.c for function usage examples.
+Please read main.c for functions usage example.